background-image

 Explore the slopes

-Home to the largest vertical drop of any North American resort at an epic 5,620 feet, Revelstoke is all about big mountain skiing and snowboarding.
-New runs are still being added to the ski area but there are already over 3,000 acres of uncrowded slopes to explore.
+Home to the largest vertical drop of any North American resort at an epic 5,620 feet, Revelstoke is all about big mountain skiing and snowboarding and there are over 3,000 skiable acres of uncrowded slopes to explore.

 Almost half of the entire Revelstoke ski area is devoted to advanced runs, so whether you love flowing groomers, high-altitude snow bowls or exhilarating gladed descents, you can expect to be truly inspired.
 Add in a 14-acre freestyle park and the fact that Revelstoke is the only resort in the world to offer lift, cat, heli and backcountry skiing all from one base, and you’ll soon realise the scope for adventure is limitless.
-While Revelstoke undoubtedly favours intermediate to advanced skiers and riders, there is a good children’s beginner’s area at Turtle Creek and some lovely green runs where novices can build their confidence.
+While Revelstoke undoubtedly favours intermediate to advanced skiers and riders, there is a good children’s beginner’s area at The Cupcake Carpet plus some lovely green and blue runs where novices can build their confidence at lower mountain like Tickle Trunk and Tumbelina.

 Enjoy the resort

 When it comes to kicking back after a great day on the slopes, the après-ski has an unpretentious and neighbourly feel with new venues popping up all the time as the resort continues to develop.
-We love the lively atmosphere at the Village Idiot.
+We love the lively atmosphere at the Village Idiot right in the heart of downtown Revy.

 Where to stay

-We feature just one hotel in Revelstoke: the magnificent Sutton Place Hotel.
+We feature just one hotel at Revelstoke Mountain Resort base: the excellent Sutton Place Hotel.
 As the resort’s flagship property, it offers unbeatable accommodation and facilities.
+Our other property, Basecamp Resorts Revelstoke, is located downtown or if heli-skiing is on your bucket list then do it right and indulge in the Eleven Revelstoke Lodge experience.

 Main image: Destination BC/Dave Heath